dmma310/OSU_CS344/homework3/README.md

 8. Signals SIGINT & SIGTSTP
 Reentrancy is important when we consider that signal handlers cause jumps in execution that cause problems with certain functions.
 Note that the printf() family of functions is NOT reentrant.
 In your signal handlers, when outputting text, you must use other output functions!

-Grading Criteria
-This assignment is worth 20% of your grade and there are 180 points available for it.
-170 points are available in the test script, while the final 10 points will be based on your style, readability, and commenting.
-Comment well, often, and verbosely: we want to see that you are telling us WHY you are doing things, in addition to telling us WHAT you are doing.

-Once the program is compiled, according to your specifications given in README.txt, your shell will be executed to run a few sample commands against (ls, status, exit, in that order).
-If the program does not successfully work on those commands, it will receive a zero.
-If it works, then the grading script will be run against it (as detailed below) for final grading.
-Points will be assigned according to the grading script running on our class server only.

 Grading Method
 Here is the grading script p3testscript.
 It is a bash script that starts the smallsh program and runs commands on smallsh's command line.
 Most of the commands run by the grading script are very similar to the commands shown in the section Sample Program Execution.
 You can open the script in a text editor.
 The comments in the script will show you the points for individual items.
 Use the script to prepare for your grade, as this is how it's being earned.